 - Use your own pictures.
 How many of us have a smartphone that can take pictures?
 OK, you can put your hands down; I can’t see you anyway.
 If your smartphone takes high-resolution photos then why not use some of these in your presentations?
 Or you could use your digital camera for better resolution.
 Images of clouds, grass, city streets, traffic signs, and any number of subjects are just a click away.
 And you can submit your own photos to MorgueFile or Stock.xchng if you want to share the wealth.

 You knew that the other shoe had to drop sometime, right?

 Photographs of people require special consideration.
 If it’s impossible to tell who the people are, such as in a blurred image of a crowd, a hand holding an object, or a foot kicking a ball, then you don’t have to worry.
 But photographs of identifiable people require a model release — written permission from the subject of the photograph to use the image for commercial purposes (e.g., your PowerPoint presentation).
 You can get into legal trouble for using a person’s photograph without their explicit permission, especially if your use implies their endorsement of your product or idea.

-Stock photography companies take care of obtaining model releases, but there’s not much governance on the free photo sites.
+Stock photography companies take care of obtaining model releases, but this is often not specifically called out in free photo sites.
 If you’re using your own photographs, the same rule applies: get a model release or don’t use pictures of identifiable people.